john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 ### Mean Filter

 Most commonly used to reduce additive Gaussian noise, the mean filter is a simple, intuitive, and easy to implement, filter of the linear class.
 Mean filtering simply replaces each pixel value with the average value of the intensities in its neighborhood.
+This has the effect of eliminating pixel values which are unrepresentative of their surroundings.
 Usually thought of as a *convolutional filter*, mean filtering is based around the notion of a kernel, which represents the shape and size of the neighborhood to be sampled when computing the average intensities.

 Typically a 3x3 kernel is used; however, larger kernels (5x5, 7x7) can be used if greater smoothing is required.

+The following